tryffel/eventsourcing/README.md

 #### RunOnce

 RunOnce fetch events from the event store one time.
-It return true if there were events to iterate otherwise false.
+It returns true if there were events to iterate otherwise false.

 ```go
 RunOnce() (bool, error)